-As a company that acts in a manner that respects human rights, we have made the My Jinken Declaration promoted by the Ministry of Justice, and are promoting initiatives aimed at realizing a society where everyone respects human rights.
+As a company that acts in a manner that respects human rights, we have made the My Jinken Declaration promoted by the Ministry of Justice and, in 2023, were introduced as a leading initiative on a special Ministry of Justice website that publicizes various initiatives that give consideration to sexual minorities.
+We will continue to promote initiatives aimed at realizing a society where everyone respects human rights.